so1omon563/terraform-aws-shield-advanced/modules/group_by_resource_type/README.md

 # AWS Shield Advanced protection by resource type

-Creates AWS Shield Advanced protection for all supported resources by type.
+Creates an AWS Shield Advanced protection group for all supported resources by type.

 These resources include: